 - Unfortunately, endometriosis is a long-term chronic condition that can significantly impact on a woman’s physical health, emotional wellbeing and daily routine.
 For some women, symptoms can stop them from doing their normal activities and may lead to feelings of depression and relationship difficulties.

 - Endometriosis can be difficult to diagnose because every woman experiences the condition differently, and because symptoms can be similar to other illnesses such as irritable bowel syndrome or pelvic inflammatory disease.
 On average, it takes 7.5 years for a woman to be diagnosed with endometriosis.
-More needs to be done to speed up the time to diagnosis.
+More must be done to recognise and understand the symptoms of endometriosis and to encourage women to voice concerns about their health.
+No woman should suffer in silence.

 - There is currently no cure for endometriosis, but there are treatments which can help to ease the symptoms including anti-inflammatory painkillers, such as ibuprofen, and hormone medicines and contraceptives, including the combined pill, the contraceptive patch and the intrauterine hormonal system (Mirena coil).
 For some women, surgery is needed to treat or remove the endometriotic tissue especially when scar tissue and/or cysts are present.
 This type of surgery can be complicated but there are several centres of excellence in the UK.